USDA-ARS-NWRC/smrf/docs/configuration.rst

 Section and keys are case insensitive.

-*All values below are required exept those with default values, shown in parenthesis next to the variable.*
+*All values below are required except those with default values, shown in parenthesis next to the variable.*